 One of the best things about this Bluetooth receiver is that it remembers the paired devices, thereby saving you from the hassles of unpairing and pairing your headphones every day.
 Simultaneously, the aptX LL codec ensures that you will get minimal delays on compatible headphones or earphones.

 This product is quite popular on Amazon, primarily because of all these reasons.
-It has attracted more than 3,000 reviews, with users praising it for its connectivity and performance.
+It has attracted over 3,000 user reviews, with users praising it for its connectivity and performance.

 However, it's not without its share of limitations.
 This Bluetooth adapter is powered by a 160mAh battery, which lasts only about 8 hours.
 So, if you are a frequent TV watcher, you will have to take the pains of charging it every day.